2003 Lexus RX 300 Expert Review:New Car Test Drive

 New Car Test Drive

-The success of the RX 300 seems to contradict many doomsayers that have predicted the demise of sport-utility vehicles.
-Back in 1999, the RX 300 ushered in a new era of luxury, car-based SUVs.
-Since then, many competing models such as the Acura MDX, BMW X5, and upcoming Buick Rendezvous have joined the fray.
+The RX 300's near-instant success quickly inspired imitators, including the Acura MDX, BMW X5, and Buick Rendezvous.
 Still, the RX 300 remains one of the top contenders.
 It delivers a smooth on-road ride, fine handling, a quiet interior and a responsive V6 engine.

 RX 300 can be equipped with either full-time four-wheel drive for poor weather driving conditions, or front-wheel drive.
 It's not built for optimal off-road adventures.
-If that's what you're looking for, however, you can try the similarly priced Land Rover Discovery.
+If that's what you're looking for, try the similarly priced Land Rover Discovery.

 Four-wheel antilock disc brakes (ABS) are standard.
 Front and side airbags are standard along with shoulder belts with pretensioners and force limiters.
-Plus, all seating positions have three-point shoulder belts.
+All seating positions have three-point shoulder belts.
+Ivory-colored fabric seats are standard; leather-trimmed upholstery is optional.

-In size, the RX 300 is slightly longer and wider than a Jeep Grand Cherokee.
-Like a car, it employs a unitbody chassis instead of the inherently heavier body-on-frame design used on most trucks and sport-utilities.
-Though a few bits come from the Lexus ES 300 sedans, the RX 300 is built on a unique platform.
+The RX 300 is slightly longer and wider than a Jeep Grand Cherokee.
+Like a car, it employs a unit-body chassis instead of the inherently heavier body-on-frame design used on most trucks and sport-utilities.
+Though a few bits come from the Lexus ES 300 sedan, the RX 300 is built on a unique platform.

 The available four-wheel-drive system operates full time and requires no action from the driver.
 It splits engine torque equally between the front and rear wheels on the highway.
 When things get slippery a viscous limited-slip center differential directs torque to the wheels with the most traction.
 An optional limited-slip rear differential aids traction further and enhances control.
 Lexus developed a four-speed electronically controlled automatic transmission with an integrated transfer case to work with the system.
 No low-range gear set is available, however.
 This is not really an off-road vehicle; it's an off-highway vehicle.

-The front-drive model is well worth considering for those who live in the Sunbelt because it handles beat up city streets and potholes better than many sedans.
-Being lighter, it is a bit quicker than the four-wheel-drive model and electronic traction control is available to aid control on slippery surfaces.
-Still, it seems a shame to pass on the RX 300's four-wheel-drive system because it increases stability in the rain and improves driver control in emergency maneuvers - even on dry, sunny days.
+The front-drive model is worth considering for those who live in the Sunbelt, because it handles beat-up city streets and potholes better than many sedans.
+Being lighter, it is a bit quicker than the four-wheel-drive model, and electronic traction control is available to help with slippery surfaces.
+Still, it seems a shame to pass on the RX 300's four-wheel-drive system because it increases stability in the rain and improves driver control in emergency maneuvers, even on dry, sunny days.

 Ride quality on paved roads is silky and controlled.
 Big bumps on unpaved roads are well damped.
 RX 300 does not ride quite as well on rough roads as the larger, more expensive, more off-road-oriented Lexus LX 470.
 Washboard surfaces generated some vibration.

 Steering is precise and direct, allowing smooth cornering lines and stable high-speed cruising.
-Bridgestone Dueler H/T tires are quiet on the highway and provide good grip on and off road.
+Our test vehicle had Bridgestone Dueler H/T tires, which are quiet on the highway and provide good grip on and off road.
 Stiff, light-truck sidewalls give them good protection for light off-pavement use.
-Overall, they are a good choice.
-Slightly more aggressive tires would be beneficial for anyone who frequently drives on unpaved roads by reducing braking distances and providing better grip in slippery corners.
+Overall, they are a good choice, although some RX 300's are delivered with analogous Goodyears.
+Slightly more aggressive tires would reduce braking distances and provide a better cornering grip on dirt or gravel roads; that's something to be considered by anyone who frequently drives on unpaved roads.

 The V6 engine is silky smooth and offers excellent around-town and highway performance.
-It accelerates briskly from a standstill.
+It accelerates the RX 300 briskly from a standstill.
 Passing performance at higher speeds is not its strongest suit, however, and it bogs a bit when upshifting from second to third gear.
 The 3.0-liter, all-aluminum V6 delivers 220 horsepower and 222 foot-pounds of torque.
-It's a sophisticated unit with four cams, 24 valves, continuously variable valve timing, a three-stage variable intake s.
+It's a sophisticated unit with four cams, 24 valves, continuously variable valve timing, a three-stage variable intake system and a two-way bypass exhaust system.
+EPA rates 2WD models at 19/23 mpg, 4WD models at 18/22; Lexus recommends 92-octane (premium) fuel for optimal performance, but you can use 87-octane safely.

 The Lexus RX 300 handles well and rides nicely.
 Exceptional traction on slippery surfaces makes it a good luxury car for people who frequently drive on snow-covered or unpaved roads.
 RX 300 provides almost as much cargo space as a Jeep Grand Cherokee, but boasts vastly superior ride and handling.
 Inside it looks, feels and drives like a luxury sports sedan.

 The RX 300 is not a great off-road vehicle, however, nor is it the brawniest in towing capability.
-But most people don't drive off road anyway.
-For that reason, the RX 300 has been at the forefront of successful SUV designs.
+But most people don't drive off-road anyway.
+For that reason, the RX 300 remains at the forefront of successful SUV designs.

 Options As Tested